-- Exchange of information about the importance of healthy, responsive, sensitive relationships for very young children and their families. - Advocacy with others on behalf of infants, toddlers and their families locally, statewide, and nationally.. - Opportunities to influence the infant mental health network and to work towards the optimal development of infants and young children and their families through committee membership and board meeting attendance. - Discounted registration rates at CT-AIMH events.
+- Exchange of information about the importance of healthy, responsive, sensitive relationships for very young children and their families. - Advocacy with others on behalf of infants, toddlers, and their families locally, statewide, and nationally. - Opportunities to influence the infant mental health network and to work towards the optimal development of infants and young children and their families through committee membership and board meeting attendance. - Discounted registration rates at CT-AIMH events.

-Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health ®
+Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®

-As of 2018, CT-AIMH is one of 30 state Infant Mental Health Associations to offer a set of competencies that when met can lead to an endorsement in infant mental health.
+As of 2023, CT-AIMH is one of 35 state Infant Mental Health Associations to offer a set of competencies that when met can lead to an endorsement in infant and/or early childhood mental health.
+Also, now available in Spanish.

-Endorsement® is offered for
+Endorsement® is offered for:

-- Infant/Family Associate

-- Infant/Family Specialist

-- Infant Mental Health Specialist
+- Infant/EC Family Associate - Infant/EC Family Specialist

-- Infant Mental Health Mentor